US inflation cooled last month, though trade war threatens to lift prices

-WASHINGTON — (AP) — U.S. inflation slowed last month for the first time since September even as additional tariffs on steel and aluminum that kicked in Wednesday threaten to send prices higher.
+WASHINGTON — (AP) — U.S. inflation slowed last month for the first time since September and a measure of underlying inflation fell to a four-year low, even as widespread tariffs threaten to send prices higher.

 The consumer price index increased 2.8% in February from a year ago, Wednesday's report from the Labor Department showed, down from 3% the previous month.
 Core prices, which exclude the volatile food and energy categories, rose 3.1% from a year earlier, down from 3.3% in January.
-The core figure is the lowest in nearly four years.
+The core figure is the lowest since April 2021.

 The declines were larger than economists expected, according to a survey by data provider FactSet.
 Yet they remain higher than the Federal Reserve's 2% target.
-Sticky inflation could create problems for President Donald Trump, who promised during last year’s campaign to “knock the hell out of inflation.”
+And most economists still expect inflation will remain elevated this year as Trump's tariffs kick in.

+“Today's cooler-than-expected reading was a breath of fresh air,” Ellen Zentner, chief economic strategist at Morgan Stanley Wealth Management, said.
+Yet she cautioned that the Fed is likely to keep its key rate unchanged for now until it sees further evidence of how the White House's trade and immigration policies affect the economy.

+On a monthly basis, inflation also came in much lower than expected.
+Consumer prices rose 0.2% in February from the previous month, down from a big 0.5% jump in January.
+And core prices rose just 0.2%, below the 0.4% increase in January.
+Economists watch core prices because they are typically a better guide to inflation's future path.

 And with Trump imposing — or threatening to impose — a wide range of tariffs on imports from Canada, Mexico, China, Europe and India, most economists forecast price growth will likely remain elevated this year.